debghs/scheduler/README.md

-# Scheduler
+# scheduler

-Scheduler is a command-line tool built with Python and Click library that allows users to manage their tasks efficiently.
+scheduler is a command-line tool built with Python and Click library that allows users to manage their tasks efficiently.

 ## Features